mbastard42/KASP/README.md

 # [ KSSP ] Kubernetes Svelte Symphony PostgreSQL

 Accelerate your web development with this ready-to-use development environment.
-This repository offers a complete solution for Kubernetes, integrating Symfony (API Platform), Svelte, and PostgreSQL.
+This repository offers a complete solution for Kubernetes, integrating Symfony, Svelte, and PostgreSQL.

 ## Project structure